- Pritzker Fellows

 - All students on the waitlist will be entered into a lottery.
 Priority will be given to students who have not yet attended a seminar.

-- Students pulled in the lottery will be emailed by 12:30pm.
-The deadline to confirm attendance will be Tuesday morning at 9:30am.
+- Students pulled in the lottery will be emailed by 11am on Wednesday.
+The deadline to confirm attendance will be Thursday morning at 9:30am.

-- If you do not confirm attendance by 9:30am, your spot will be given to the next person on the list.
+- If you do not confirm attendance by 9:30am on Thursday, your spot will be given to the next person on the list.
 NO EXCEPTIONS!

 In January of 2021, I arrived in Washington to take the helm of the U.S. Department of Transportation.
 Four years later, I left the post of Secretary as the Department prepared for a new administration.
 In this seminar, we will discuss the dynamics of presidential transitions from the viewpoint of the Cabinet, including how to prepare for a confirmation hearing, how transition teams operate and how the realities of taking leadership at a large federal agency compare to what students (or an incoming Secretary) might have imagined.